Pablo08i/Winlator-Brasil/README.md

 - If you want to use VirGL in winlator version (7.1 and newer), make sure you change the env of `MESA_GL_VERSION_OVERRIDE`from `3.3COMPAT`to `2.1` or `3.1COMPAT`
 For other version of winlator you can run it using `3.3COMPAT` or `4.0`
 - Enabled the `BOX64_DYNAREC_WEAKBARRIER` can improve the performance for 64 bit games
+- To display low resolution games correctly, try to enabling the `Force Fullscreen` option in the shortcut settings
-- You can now enable `MANGOHUD` for glibc version
+- You can now enable `MANGOHUD` for glibc version, not yet for proot
 - For some unity games especially to fix unity games from crashing, try use stability preset and add `-force-gfx-direct -​force-d3d11-singlethread` in the exec arguments inside the shortcut of the unity games

 # System requirement for Winlator@Frost